MICHAEL REID BEYOND

 That transformation is really important.
 I always thought the great thing about large-scale works was that you could be incredibly loose at the coalface, and yet, if the viewer stepped back far enough, the image could come together.

-There’s a play between the illusion of the image and the physicality of the paint.
-The ideal painting for me is one where, up close, you see nothing but paint and process and layers, and then, from far enough away, the whole thing resolves into a convincing illusion.
+There’s this play between the illusion of the image and the physicality of the paint.
+The ideal painting for me is one where, up close, you can’t see anything but paint and process and layers, and then from far enough away the whole thing resolves into a convincing illusion of something.

-So I was always trying to make paintings where that became evident: where you think, “This really is just a whole lot of gloopy paint,” and at the same time, from across the room, it looks like a photograph.
+So I was always trying to make paintings where that became evident.
+Where you think, “Oh, this really is just a whole lot of gloopy paint,” and at the same time, from across the room, it looks like a photograph.

 That sense of scale – of cropping and extrapolating source imagery into something cinematic – also transforms the subject.
 How do you think about beauty in your work, particularly when it’s pushed to extremes?

-We’ve all had the experience of hearing a song for the first time and feeling nothing, then loving it the fiftieth time.
-That’s hard to achieve with painting.
-We’re less and less trained to spend time with images now.
-So beauty can be a way of slowing the viewing process.
+We’ve all had that experience where you hear a song for the first time and it sounds like nothing, and by the fiftieth time you love it.
+That’s hard to achieve with painting; we’re less and less trained to spend time with an image now.
+So making something beautiful can be a way of slowing down the viewing process.
+It’s not the end goal, but there’s something that holds my attention – often something I can’t quite articulate.
+A particular colour combination, a tonal shift, or an awkwardness that keeps you oscillating between irreconcilable positions.

 Flowers were annoying in that sense, because everyone assumes flowers are beautiful.
-I wasn’t interested in prettiness.
+It made it harder.
+I wasn’t that interested in prettiness.
 What interested me was the tradition – the philosophy behind Dutch still lifes, mortality, fleetingness.
-You could also zoom into a flower and find forms that were almost abstract – curves and dramas you wouldn’t find in a portrait or landscape.
+Another attraction was that you could zoom into a flower and find forms that were almost abstract – curves and dramas you couldn’t find in a portrait or a landscape.
 They had no top or bottom.
-They had the vigour and thrust of something like a Delacroix – writhing, energetic.
+They had the vigour and thrust of something like a Delacroix – movement, writhing energy.
+That’s what I was finding in those early works.
 Yes, they were flowers, but that wasn’t really the point.

 I don’t really think about beauty per se.
 I see something in the world and think, I’d like to photograph that.
-Then I see something in the photograph that makes me think it could become a painting.
-Sometimes you get nothing.
-Sometimes you get something unexpected, and that can open up a whole new series.
+Then I see something in the photograph that makes me think I could paint that.
+Often what you get is nothing.
+Sometimes you get something vaguely like what you expected and it’s not interesting.
+Sometimes you get something completely unexpected because something else happened along the way.
+That can set up a whole new series.

 Your career has unfolded alongside a broader shift from analogue to digital.
 How has that transition influenced your thinking about images and surfaces?